 - Bucket # 1 = cash savings.
 We intend to keep at least one years’ worth of basic living expenses in cash savings.
 That is likely somewhere around $50,000.
 Some of this money will be spent as income flows in from buckets #2 and #3, refilling bucket #1.
 The $50,000 in savings will also cover some emergencies if they happen without selling assets.

 - Bucket #2 = dividend income.
 Our plan calls for holding up to 30 existing Canadian dividend paying stocks to help us generate income.
 I figure about $500,000 invested (lofty goal I know….) in such companies should yield at least $20,000 per year in tax efficient dividends (invested in a taxable account) and tax-free dividends (invested inside a TFSA).
 We also plan to stay invested in about 10 U.S. stocks for dividend income.
 Those stocks will sit inside our RRSPs – which brings me to bucket #3.

 - Bucket #3 = distribution income + RRSP withdrawals.
 To reduce our “home country bias” we intend to keep our RRSPs full of U.S. stocks and U.S.-listed Exchange Traded Funds (ETFs) that own hundreds if not thousands of stocks from around the world.
-This means we’ll continue to index most of our RRSP assets for market-like returns.
+This means we’ll continue to own more indexed funds in our RRSP for market-like returns.
 To gain some much needed diversification I will continue to buy and own a couple of low-cost U.S.-listed ETFs for our portfolio.